nodejs/node/doc/api/globals.md

 A browser-compatible implementation of [`sessionStorage`][].
 Data is stored in memory, with a storage quota of 10 MB. `sessionStorage` data persists only within the currently running process, and is not shared between workers.
-[`--experimental-webstorage`][] CLI flag. `sessionStorage` data is not stored per user or per request when used in the context of a server, it is specific to a single context.

 ## `setImmediate(callback[, ...args])`